wpilibsuite/allwpilib/design-docs/modes.md

 - Modes are usually registered via annotation of classes.
 These annotations may specify a name (or default to the class name), group name (for grouping of routines in the selection list), and description.
 Annotations are used to specify whether the class is a teleop, auto, or test mode.

-- Routines may also be registered via annotation of functions (in the Robot class only) or via explicit function calls.
+- Modes may also be registered via annotation of functions (in the Robot class only) or via explicit function calls.
 As C++ does not support annotations, function call registration is the only available method in that language.

 - For maximum flexibility, all code in the robot project has access to the enable/disable state, the overall robot teleop/auto/test mode, and the selected modes for teleop, auto, and test (even when the robot is disabled).

 - Modes may be periodic or linear (or custom).
 The Robot base class handles switching between modes and mode object instance creation.
 Mode objects are constructed when the drop-down selection is made in the DS and run when the robot is enabled.

-- The command-based framework provides convenience functions to link triggers to specific routines.
+- The command-based framework provides convenience functions to link triggers to specific modes.
 These triggers can then be linked to start specific commands (for auto modes).
-To support multiple teleop modes, joystick bindings can be configured to only be active in specific routines.
+To support multiple teleop modes, joystick bindings can be configured to only be active in specific modes.

 ## Driver Station